 - A. Store masonry units on elevated platforms in a dry location.
 If units are not stored in an enclosed location, cover tops and sides of stacks with waterproof sheeting, securely tied.
-If units become wet, do not install until they are dry. - Protect concrete masonry units from moisture absorption so that, at the time of installation, the moisture content is not more than the maximum allowed at the time of delivery. - B. Store cementitious materials on elevated platforms, under cover, and in a dry location.
-Do not use cementitious materials that have become damp. - C. Store aggregates where grading and other required characteristics can be maintained and contamination avoided. - D. Deliver preblended, dry mortar mix in moisture-resistant containers designed for lifting and emptying into dispensing silo.
-Store preblended, dry mortar mix in delivery containers on elevated platforms, under cover, and in a dry location or in a metal dispensing silo with weatherproof cover. - E. Store masonry accessories, including metal items, to prevent corrosion and accumulation of dirt and oil.
+If units become wet, do not install until they are dry. - B. Deliver preblended, dry mortar mix in moisture-resistant containers designed for lifting and emptying into dispensing silo.
+Store preblended, dry mortar mix in delivery containers on elevated platforms, under cover, and in a dry location or in a metal dispensing silo with weatherproof cover. - C. Store masonry accessories, including metal items, to prevent corrosion and accumulation of dirt and oil.

 - A. Protection of Masonry: During construction, cover tops of walls, projections, and sills with waterproof sheeting at end of each day's work.
 Cover partially completed masonry when construction is not in progress. - 1.
 Extend cover a minimum of 24 inches down both sides and hold cover securely in place. - 2.
 Where one wythe of multiwythe masonry walls is completed in advance of other wythes, secure cover a minimum of 24 inches down face next to unconstructed wythe and hold cover in place. - B. Do not apply uniform floor or roof loads for at least 12 hours and concentrated loads for at least 3 days after building masonry walls or columns. - C. Stain Prevention: Prevent grout, mortar, and soil from staining the face of masonry to be left exposed or painted.
 Immediately remove grout, mortar, and soil that come in contact with such masonry. - 1.
 Protect base of walls from rain-splashed mud and from mortar splatter by coverings spread on ground and over wall surface. - 2.
 Protect sills, ledges, and projections from mortar droppings. - 3.
 Protect surfaces of window and door frames, as well as similar products with painted and integral finishes, from mortar droppings. - 4.
-Turn scaffold boards near the wall on edge at the end of each day to prevent rain from splashing mortar and dirt onto completed masonry. - D. Cold-Weather Requirements: Do not use frozen materials or materials mixed or coated with ice or frost.
+Turn scaffold boards near the wall on edge at the end of each day to prevent rain from splashing mortar and dirt onto completed masonry.

+- D. Cold-Weather Requirements: Do not use frozen materials or materials mixed or coated with ice or frost.
 Do not build on frozen substrates.
 Remove and replace unit masonry damaged by frost or by freezing conditions.
-Comply with cold-weather construction requirements contained in ACI 530.1/ASCE 6/TMS 602. - Cold-Weather Cleaning: Use liquid cleaning methods only when air temperature is 40 deg F and above and will remain so until masonry has dried, but not less than 7 days after completing cleaning. - E. Hot-Weather Requirements: Protect unit masonry work when temperature and humidity conditions produce excessive evaporation of water from mortar and grout.
+Comply with cold-weather construction requirements contained in ACI 530.1/ASCE 6/TMS 602. - 1.
+Cold-Weather Cleaning: Use liquid cleaning methods only when air temperature is 40 deg F and above and will remain so until masonry has dried, but not less than 7 days after completing cleaning. - E. Hot-Weather Requirements: Protect unit masonry work when temperature and humidity conditions produce excessive evaporation of water from mortar and grout.
 Provide artificial shade and wind breaks and use cooled materials as required. - 1.
 When ambient temperature exceeds 100 deg F, or 90 deg F with a wind velocity greater than 8 mph, do not spread mortar beds more than 48 inches ahead of masonry.
 Set masonry units within one minute of spreading mortar.